 PAL Club extends the learning day by three hours for more than 350 children.
 At D.C.
-Scholars at Stanton Elementary in Ward 8 and John Burroughs Elementary School lower income children grow butterflies and become migrating geese.
+Scholars at Stanton Elementary in Ward 8 and Miner Elementary School, lower income children grow butterflies and become migrating geese.
 Words like “adaption” and “camouflage” spill easily from their lips.
 They lecture their daytime teachers on the nuances of the life cycle of a frog and snuggle with gerbils and guinea pigs as they read.

 Cool animals are just the beginning: PAL relies on best practice guidance provided by the US Department of Education’s Doing What Works, ChildTrends and other national groups to ensure quality and outcomes.

-More than half of the children are more than a year behind in school, another 25% are less than a year behind.
+Academic Power Hour: More than half of the children are more than a year behind in school, another 25% are less than a year behind.
 The remaining 25% are on or above grade level.
 DCPS requires one hour of academics, a time allotted for students to complete their homework and ask questions about English, Math, and Social Studies.
 Children who are more than a year behind in reading attend daily small group sessions (four children in a group) to hone in on their strengths and weaknesses.
 Groups for children who are less than a year below grade level are led by experienced PAL staff.
-City Year does an excellent job leading learning groups for those who are on or above grade level.

-If you are interested in becoming either a teacher or aide at Stanton Elementary School, please complete the employment application and send to firstname.lastname@example.org.
+If you are interested in becoming either a teacher or aide at one of our locations, please complete the employment application and send to firstname.lastname@example.org.
 If you would like to volunteer with PAL Club or PAL Camp, please forward inquiries to email@example.com.